budmc29/machine-fresh-install/readme.md

   - Settings > Customise modifier keys > Input sources > uncheck anything using `^Space`
 - Install Tmux plugins by doing `Prefix (Ctl + Space) + I`
 - Install Vim Plugins with `PluginInstall`

+Notes:
+- On Ubuntu the script uses `apt` to install prerequisites.
+- On macOS the script relies on Homebrew (it will be installed automatically if missing).